- Where to begin your troubleshooting efforts

 There are other components of the furnace we need a check including the furnace igniter, the gas furnace ignition controls, and making sure the valve is opening as it should.
-Inside the furnace itself, multiple safeties need to checking and verification.
+Inside the furnace itself, multiple safeties need to be checked and verified.
 The safety circuit for the furnace is typically 24 volts.
 That will require us to check the transformer inside the furnace.

-Other things in the process of troubleshooting a furnace include, the ignition process, the safety circuit, the forced draft or induced draft motor.
-Additionally, we need to check the flame sensor, and a check of the exhaust system or flue to make sure the furnace properly exhausts the gases.
+Other things in the process of troubleshooting a furnace include the ignition process, the safety circuit, the forced draft or induced draft motor.
+Additionally, we need to check the flame sensor and check the exhaust system or flue to make sure the furnace properly exhausts the gases.
 Furthermore, some gas furnaces have diagnostic controls that will give you a flash code for troubleshooting.

 Parts that typically fail in a gas furnace can include:

 - Limit Switches for Internal Furnace Temperature